For the Sake of the Silver Fox

 What Are We Fundraising For?

 We believe that educated consumers make educated choices.
-With equipment and funds to organise and run education events, Black Foxes UK aim's to promote awareness of animal welfare topics relating to the silver fox and it's commercial production - both as a pelt and as an exotic pet - by providing the information consumers need in order to make informed choices and to prevent impulse purchases.
+With equipment and funds to organise and run education events, Black Foxes UK aim's to promote awareness of animal welfare topics relating to the silver fox and it's commercial production by providing the information consumers need in order to make informed choices and to prevent impulse purchases.

 Reaching sexual maturity is one of the main reasons silver foxes escape and are re-homed.
 Non-neutered silver foxes have a naturally strong desire to follow the "call of the wild" - which increases undesirable behaviours such as urine marking, seasonal aggression and the desire to roam.
 Seasonal hormonal changes also increases the potency of reproductive hormones and pheromones, which can attract unwanted attention from wild foxes.